RGB-2025/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Rock Paper Scissors played entirely in the console.
+Rock Paper Scissors now playable in this website.